Darth-Ness/Katana-HTML-Renderer/README.md

 - It is very fast
 - It doesn't use very much RAM
 - Stoarge usage is almost non-existant.
+- Displays with a cleaner format

 ## Limitations
-- No CSS parsing.
+- EXTREMLY limited CSS
 - No JavaScript at all.

 ## Dependencies
 - Tkinter
 - Pillow
-- Git
+- Requests

 Have something you would like to add?
 Please make a pull request with your changes!